cegme/MADden/demo_script_cikm2012.md

 each iteration, the weight vector is updated using the limited-memory BFGS convex optimization method.

-crf_train_data function is to load the training data into the database. crf_train_fgen function will generate all features for training data. lincrf function is to optimize the CRF model using limited-memory BFGS convex optimization method.
+crf_train_data function is to load the training data into the database.
+We are loading 2000 trained sentences from the CoNLL data set. crf_train_fgen function will generate all features for training data.
+These features include regular expression features, sentence-edge features, dictionay features and several others. lincrf function is to optimize the CRF model using limited-memory BFGS convex optimization method.
 You can specify the number of iterations you want the optimization method to run.